 As SEARCA moves to Accelerate Transformation through Agricultural Innovation (ATTAIN), the IDA program, through the Education and Collective Learning (ECL) Department, promotes key mindset transitions to institutions during program implementation.
 The model for IDA is based on what works for each institution, considering the different local contexts, challenges, constraints, and opportunities.
 What is common among all models is the participatory approach to IDA so that all strategies, plans, and activities are identified by the universities together with SEARCA which acts as the facilitator.
 In this regard, SEARCA's IDA program starts with an institutional diagnosis of the identified target beneficiary institution.

-Five universities have partnered with SEARCA under the IDA program:
+The following institutions have partnered with SEARCA for capacity building activities and projects under the IDA program:

 Savannakhet University in Lao PDR was established in October 2009 and is strategically situated to cater to the demand for human resources needed to boost the economic development of Savannakhet, Khammouane, and Bolikhamxay provinces.
 These areas are located in the East-West economic corridor, envisioned to link Vietnam and Myanmar through Lao PDR and Thailand.